karlijnbok/stylegan/README.md

 Code used for the Bachelor's Thesis in Artificial Intelligence by Karlijn Bok \
 Radboud University, Nijmegen

-Original code by Puzer: https://github.com/Puzer/stylegan-encoder, who used the implementation of the original StyleGAN paper: https://github.com/NVlabs/stylegan
+Original code by Puzer: https://github.com/Puzer/stylegan-encoder, who made an encoder for the implementation of the original StyleGAN paper: https://github.com/NVlabs/stylegan
 > Karras, T., Laine, S., & Aila, T. (2019).
 A style-based generator architecture for generative adversarial networks.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 4401-4410. http://stylegan.xyz/paper

 Original code was used to explore the latent space of two pre-trained versions of styleGAN, one trained on the FFHQ database, the other trained on the CelebA-HQ.
 Representations in latent space were found for 312 input images of the Radboud Faces Dataset (RaFD), after which the representation of identity (39 individuals), gender (20 male, 19 female) and emotion (angry, contemptuous, disgusted, fearful, happy, neutral, sad and surprised) was investigated.